Yoga Therapy Training Courses

 Complete the Foundations Program in one year – or more, depending on your personal timeline.

-The 50 pre-recorded lesson lectures, forum, coursework, assignments are augmented with opportunities to attend several live Q&A’s every week with head teacher and Breathing Deeply creator, Brandt Passalacqua, provide superior mentoring and guidance as well as community building and support among students.
+The 50 pre-recorded lesson lectures, forum, coursework, assignments are augmented with opportunities to attend several live Q&A’s every week with head teacher and Breathing Deeply creator, Brandt Passalacqua, provide superior mentoring and guidance as well as community building and support among students of the online yoga therapy training.

 In-depth learning retreat modules in Upstate New York provide time for a live immersive educational experience.
 Bringing the information gained from online learning, students receive guidance and expert instruction from Brandt as well as hands-on experience with other students to support integration and embodiment of information.